Columbia Health for Faculty and Staff

 Staff are available for consultation about students and community concerns.
 Referrals are available for students and other community members to resources on campus that are community-based and have national support.
 Sexual Violence Response seeks to collaborate with deans, faculty, and staff to promote a safer environment in which to learn, live, and work.
 Contact us at 212-854-4357 (HELP) for more information.

-In your capacity as a key campus partner, you can refer students to Alice! for self-guided and facilitated learning and skill-building opportunities, such as (but not limited to):
+In your capacity as a key campus partner, you can refer students to Alice! for self-guided and facilitated learning and skill-building opportunities:

 - Links to Success is a tool that organizes campus resources by topic or issue, such as financial or academic concerns, so students can more easily navigate available support.